 Privacy, information security, and data protection laws, rules, and regulations could affect or limit how we collect and use personal information, increase our costs, and adversely affect our business opportunities.
-A failure to comply with applicable privacy or data protection laws could harm our reputation and have a material adverse effect on our business.
+A failure to comply with applicable privacy or data protection laws could cause litigation, harm our reputation and have a material adverse effect on our business.

-We collect, process, transmit, and/or store (on our systems and those of third-party providers) customer transactional data, as well as their and our customers' and employees' personally identifiable information and/or other data and information.
+We collect, process, transmit, and/or store (on our systems and those of third-party providers) customer transactional data, as well as their guests' and our customers' and employees' personally identifiable information and/or other data and information.
 Personally identifiable information is increasingly subject to legislation and regulations in numerous jurisdictions with regard to privacy and data security such as the California Consumer Privacy Act and the European Union's General Data Protection Regulation.
-Moreover, what constitutes personally identifiable information and what other data and/or information is subject to the privacy laws varies by jurisdiction and continues to evolve, and the laws that do reference data privacy continue to be interpreted by the courts and their applicability and reach are therefore uncertain.
-Our failure and/or the failure of our customers, vendors, and service providers to comply with applicable privacy and data protection laws and regulations could damage our reputation, discourage current and/or potential customers from using our products and services, and result in fines, governmental investigations and/or enforcement actions, complaints by private individuals, and/or the payment of penalties to consumers.
+Moreover, what constitutes personally identifiable information and/or the failure of our customers, vendors, and service providers to comply with applicable privacy and data protection laws and regulations could damage our reputation, discourage current and/or potential customers from using our products and services, and result in fines, governmental investigations and/or enforcement actions, complaints by private individuals, and/or the payment of penalties to consumers.